Remote Islands and Antarctica in winter 2023

 Notes

-This statement has been prepared based on information available at 12 pm on Monday 4 September 2023.
+This statement has been prepared based on information available on Monday 2 December 2024.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

 Averages for individual sites are long-term means based on observations from all available years of record, which vary widely from site to site.
 They are not shown for sites with less than 10 years of record, as they cannot then be calculated reliably.

-The median is sometimes more representative than the mean of long-term average precipitation.
+The median is sometimes more representative than the mean of long-term average rain.

-The Rank indicates how precipitation this time compares with the climate record for the site, based on the decile ranking (very low precipitation is in decile 1, low in decile 2 or 3, average in decile 4 to 7, high in decile 8 or 9 and very high is in decile 10).
+The Rank indicates how rainfall this time compares with the climate record for the site, based on the decile ranking (very low rainfall is in decile 1, low in decile 2 or 3, average in decile 4 to 7, high in decile 8 or 9 and very high is in decile 10).

-The Fraction of average shows how much precipitation has fallen this time as a percentage of the long-term mean.
+The Fraction of average shows how much rain has fallen this time as a percentage of the long-term mean.

 Where temperature area averages are mentioned, they are derived from the ACORN-SAT dataset.